Coupling Designs for Randomized Experiments with Complex Treatments: Efficiency Theory

 \begin{ex}[Latin Hypercube, Efficiency] As in Example \ref{ex:lhs-dispersion}, for $G = $ LHS, we have $\ltwonot = \ehist \oplus \ehist^\perp$ with dispersions $1$ and $0$.
 Then by Theorem \ref{thm:eigenspace-decomposition},

 In particular, LHS is efficient when the influence functions $\si(\cdot)$ are smooth enough to be well-approximated on the histogram space $\ehist$, and when units are well-matched on the projection $s^{hist}$ of the influence functions onto this space.
 Equation \eqref{eqn:lhs-variance} also shows the dispersion versus match quality tradeoff discussed in Section \ref{subsection:efficiency}.
-As tuple size $k$ grows, the space $\ehist(k)$ becomes more expressive and $\whist(s) = \whist^k(s)$ increases.
+As tuple size $k$ grows, the space $\ehist(k)$ becomes more expressive and $\whist(s) = \whist^k(s)$ generally increases, with $\whist^k(s) \le \whist^r(s)$ whenever $k \mid r$ as in Example~\ref{ex:lhs-dispersion}.
 By contrast, match quality $\matchcoeffk(s^{hist})$ is generally decreasing in $k$. \end{ex}

 \paragraph{Approximate Stratification.}

 Recall the definition of the match quality coefficient $\matchcoeffk(s) = 1 - \vmatch(s) / \viid(s)$ from Definition \ref{defn:match-quality-coefficient}, where $\viid(s)$ is the iid variance and $\vmatch(s)$ is the average within-group variance of the influence functions.
 When units are well-matched, we have $\matchcoeffk(s) \approx 1$ so that $\vmatch(s) \ll \viid(s)$.